How employee absence can be measured

 Bradford Factor

-Finally, there’s the Bradford Factor method, which doesn’t measure absence but rather attempts to measure the impact of an employee’s unplanned absences on a business.
-In this way, it can be useful in identifying potential problems with particular employees.
+Finally, there’s the Bradford Factor method, a scoring system used within HR functions to monitor employee absence.
+The Bradford Factor produces a quantitative result known as the bradford score, which attempts to measure the impact of an employee’s unplanned absences on a business.
+In this way, it can be a useful measure for identifying potential problems with particular employees and organizational disruption, and for informing absence triggers.

 An employee’s Bradford Factor score (B) is calculated as follows: S2 x D = B, where: